DaniNedo/uPrint/README.md

 [^1]: In some architectures `long int` is equivalent to `int`.

 ## Unit testing
 This project uses the CPPUTEST testing harness.
-First make sure you have installed `make`, `g++` and `autoconf`.
-Execute the `setup_ccputest.sh` to install the dependencies and patch some files.
+Execute the `setup_ccputest.sh` to clone the CPPUTEST repository, patch some files, install the dependencies and compile.
+If there are errors during the installation make sure you have `make`, `g++` and `autoconf`.

 Then call `make test` from the root directory to run the tests.